onekilo79/protractor-astrolabe-example/README.md

 Best to have the stand-alone running, and then after you make changes to a test, then run the tests and if they fail, they fail really fast.

+You can setup the grunt-protractor-runner to start up selenium each time your run your end to end tests but you then have to take the 10 second penality.
+I will not cover how to do this please see the grunt-protractor-runner documentation to see this.

 ###How we use the selenium stand-alone
 The protractor.conf.js in test/config/protractor.conf.js has a string that becomes